datqduong/Big_Data_AQI_Estimation/Scripts/scripts input examples/train_models_random_search_inputs.md

 ## Train models using Randomized Search CV usage examples

 Use `python train_models_random_search.py -h` to look at all arguments.
 Remember to set *--data_processed_dir, --model_save_path, and --results_save_path* to different folders for each Data set
-Set --model_choice to "All" to fit all models on pre-defined params
+Set --model_choice to "All" to fit all models using Randomized Search.

 ## Example usage on MNR data set